 (3) A licensee must ensure that the enrolment form is updated annually.

-(4) A licensee must not allow a child to attend the early childhood family day care service unless the supervising officer has sighted the child’s birth certificate, extract of birth certificate or equivalent document.
+(4) A licensee must not allow a child to attend the service unless the supervising officer has sighted the child’s birth certificate, extract of birth certificate or equivalent document.

 Penalty: a fine of $3 000.

+[Regulation 54 amended in Gazette 1 Mar 2006 p.
+939.]

 55. Record of medication

 (1) A licensee must ensure that a record is kept of any medication administered to an enrolled child during a care session.